-Throughout this article we recognize M as a matrix with entries for the probability of a movement between vertices, or positions.
-X as matrix containing entries for the probability of the system at its current state.
+Throughout this article we recognize M as a matrix with entries denoting the probability of a movement between positions, or more simply a quantum gate and X as a qubit matrix representing the static probabilities for the systems current position.
 When in reference to quantum computations these matrix entries will be in terms of complex numbers where .
 Lastly, we want to recognize the Hadamard matrix, which is the controlled quantum gate used to transform the ket matrix into superposition.
 The Hadamard matrix will be denoted with H where H .

-First, it is important to note the sizes of matrices M and X. M is always a square matrix made up of size where N is the number of vertices, or possible positions.
-X is always a column vector denoting the state of every vertex, or the state of the system.
-Next, we must cover the matrix multiplication of , were the product is equal to the state of the system after K time clicks.
-This matrix can be denoted as Y. The number of time clicks, K, is equal to the number of times M is multipled by itself.
-Therefore, the column vector Y with entries of the probability of the state being in each position after K movements, equal to .
+First, it is important to note the sizes of matrices M and X. M is always a square matrix made up of size where N is the number of possible positions.
+Qubit X is always a column vector denoting the state of the state of the system.
+Next, we must cover the matrix multiplication of , were the product is equal to the state of the system after one movement.
+This matrix can be denoted as Y which itself is a qubit.
+The number of movements, K, is equal to the number of times M is multiplied by itself.
+Therefore, the column vector, or qubit, Y with constraints entries for probability of the system being in each position after K movements, equal to .

 M describes the probability of movement between the three positions.
 Probability of moving from positions .
-X describes the static probabilities of the positions the state is currently occupying.
-While Y describes those same static probabilities after a movement.
+Qubit X describes the static probabilities of the positions the state is currently occupying.
+While qubit Y describes those same static probabilities after a movement.
 Notice the sum of all columns or rows is equal to 1.

-First we notice , where there is a zero probability that the qubit is in state 0.
+First we again notice , where there is a zero probability that the qubit is in state 0.
 Now lets consider a qubit that has been moved through a few quantum states and has different probabilities correlating to the possibilities of being in states 0 and 1.
 We can define such a qubit as,

 Here we evaluate the norm and then re-apply this to our original qubit.

 Now we divide S by and then evaluate the qubit by taking .
 Such as: